What is Colonoscopy Procedure?

 • Biopsy (if needed): If an area appears suspicious, the doctor may perform a biopsy, which involves collecting a small tissue sample for further analysis.

-Who will treat for Colonoscopy?
+Who Will Treat for Colonoscopy?

 Proper preparation is essential for a successful and accurate colonoscopy procedure.
 The quality of the practice directly affects the visibility of the colon lining during the examination.
-Here's a general guide on how to prepare for a colonoscopy:

 • Consult Your Doctor: Consult your gastroenterologist or healthcare provider to schedule the Colonoscopy and discuss any medical conditions, medications, or allergies you have.